desirepath41/visualCaptcha-WordPress/README.md

 The visualCaptcha WordPress plugin is at http://wordpress.org/plugins/visualcaptcha/

-This repo is copied to the WordPress subversion one, we just prefer git to actually manage the code
+This repo is copied to the WordPress subversion one, we just prefer git to actually manage the code.

+Composer and its packages are versioned because that makes it easier to just copy + deploy to the WordPress official SVN repo.

 ## Current Version

-Current version is 4.2.0.
+Current version is 5.0.0.

 ## Demo